Table of Contents:

 With an average installation cost of $17,823 for a 5 kW system, solar panels aren’t cheap.
 However, over a 20-year period, our data shows the average homeowner saves $16,331 after recuperating the installation cost.

-The best way to pay for your solar panel installation is with cash.
+The best way to pay for solar panels is with cash.
 This way, you avoid paying interest and have the quickest payoff period.
 That said, paying with cash isn't feasible for everybody.

 The next best option is to finance the panels with a loan.
 Calculate how much financing will cost you in the end and use that to figure out your payback period.
 You can get loans from a bank, credit union, finance company, or even a solar installer.